|

 self-reciprocity.

-Compared to a single-ended Steckerbrett, this reduces the total number of
+Compared to a single-ended Steckerbrett,

 The same self-reciprocity was exploited by Gordon Welchman